Papatheodorou-Group/BENGAL/README.md

 It didn't seem so necessary to containerize this process so we provide a light conda environment that is compatible with other parts of the pipeline.
 [Mamba](https://github.com/mamba-org/mamba) is recommended as a faster substitute for conda.

+I personally perfer creating a conda env independent of nextflow and then point nextflow to the absolute path of the conda env.
+This way saves the running time of the pipeline and make reuse of the same env and debug easier.

 First create a conda environment for the conversion:

 `conda env create -f envs/sceasy.yml`